Stan125/GREA/README.md

 #### 3. Adjusting stuff

 If the preview of your dataframe looked off, you now have the chance to adjust some parameters (e.g. Sheet Index for Excel files, or separator for .csv files).
 Adjust them so your preview looks exactly like you want them to.
 When you are finished and typed in a name for your newly aquired dataset, press "done".
-Afterwards, the parsed file is assigned to your working space.
+Afterwards, the function to read your dataset is pasted into your console.
 Boom!
-You are good to go now.
+You're good to go.

 ### Code of Conduct